jessicasshe/final-project/bug-docs.md

 ## Problem with finding the table of connected DB
--> Use the absolute path to guarantee that Java recognizes the right directory and doesn't create a new one
+-> Java probably created a new empty DB with the same name in the DIRECT path since the one created in SQLite studio wasn't, even if it was in the same project folder.
+-> Moved the correct DB into the direct path for it to be recognized